 In late February and March 2005 Alan was invited by His Royal Highness, The Prince of Wales to be his Tour Artist and to accompany him to Sri Lanka, Australia, New Zealand and Fiji.
 Paintings from the tour were exhibited at Messum’s Fine Art, 8, Cork Street, London W1S 3LJ.

 In 2006 Alan was awarded an Honorary Doctorate (D.Litt) by the University of Exeter for his 'outstanding contribution to the Arts' and in 2011 the Senate of the University of Bath conferred on Alan the position of Honorary Professor of Arts.
+In 2019 the University made him an Honorary Doctor of Arts, conferred on him by the Chancellor, HRH The Earl of Wessex.

 In 2012 Alan's Private View of his Everest Exhibition at Messum's in London, was filmed by Fact Not Fiction Films.
 A sequence from this film can be seen on the Multimedia Pages.